myki is used for travel to and from V/Line stations located between Melbourne and Geelong, Ballarat, Bendigo, Traralgon

-The full fare is payable by any customer who is over 16 years old and does not hold a concession card valid for travel in Victoria.
+The full fare is payable by any customer who is aged 19 years and over and does not hold a concession card valid for travel in Victoria.

 Children aged from four to 18 years are entitled to concession fares.
 Children under four travel for free.

 Students and adults who hold concession cards valid for travel in Victoria are eligible for concession fares.